-High-profile incidents of people attempting to carry guns through TSA security, including a notoriously anti-gun Chicago politician, a Florida Congressman, and an Iowa State Senator, underscore a more significant issue at hand: some people are failing to keep track of their guns.
+High-profile incidents of people attempting to carry guns through TSA security (including a notoriously anti-gun Chicago politician, a Florida congressman, and an Iowa state senator) highlight a significant issue: some people are failing to keep track of their guns.
 And while this article focuses specifically on firearms, the TSA finds all sorts of strange things at security checkpoints, including a python in a hard drive, fake bombs, an inert mortar round, wedding-themed fake hand grenades, and a live cat!

-According to the TSA website:
+According to TSA:

-You may transport unloaded firearms in a locked hard-sided container as checked baggage only.
-Declare the firearm and/or ammunition to the airline when checking your bag at the ticket counter.
-The container must completely secure the firearm from being accessed.
+"You may transport unloaded firearms in a locked hard-sided container as checked baggage only.
+Declare the firearm and/or ammunition to the airline with your other checked bags at the ticket counter.
+The container must completely secure the firearm and prevent it from being accessed.
 Locked cases that can be easily opened are not permitted.
-Be aware that the container the firearm was in when purchased may not adequately secure the firearm when it is transported in checked baggage.
+Be aware that the container the firearm was in when purchased may not adequately secure the firearm when it is transported in checked baggage."

-This means if you’re going to travel with a firearm, it needs to be in a hard-sided case that you can lock.
-If the case you happen to be securing your firearm in is small enough to fit inside a larger soft-sided checked bag, that is acceptable as long as you declare it.
+This means if you’re going to travel with a firearm, it must be in a hard-sided case that you can lock.
+If the case you happen to be securing your firearm in is small enough to fit inside a larger, soft-sided checked bag, just make sure you declare it at the ticket counter.
 It’s also important to remember that ANY firearm parts aside from rifle scopes are prohibited in carry-on bags and need to be checked.
-What about inert training aids like airsoft guns, SIRT pistols, or Blueguns?
-You need to check those as well, though it’s a bit unclear as to whether you need to declare their presence at check-in.
+What about inert training aids, like airsoft guns, SIRT pistols, or Blueguns?
+You need to check those as well!
+Although, it’s a bit unclear as to whether you need to declare their presence at check-in.
 When in doubt, verify with your airline.

 One tactic we recommend is to have a separate set of bags and luggage that you use strictly for air travel.
 By keeping an entirely “sterile” set of luggage that is NEVER used for quick trips to the range or as part of your EDC setup, you’ll remove the possibility of forgetting about a prohibited item in a rarely used pocket of a backpack or bag.